vnguyener/meanCMS/README.md

 ## Todos

-* angular
-* add routing from login to customer list
+* add routing from customer list to add new, and view details
-* add new customer & home pages
+* add authentication on routes
 * setup mongolab